Glow Recipe’s New Hue Drops Earned My Skin Endless Compliments

 I first noticed the Hue Drops when beauty creator Aysha Harun accidentally leaked the new product on TikTok.
 The tinted serum gave her skin a gorgeous bronzed sheen, and looked equally amazing on other “get ready with me” girlies across different skin tones.
 As someone who is deeply missing the sun, I was hooked on the instant tan being promised.
 Read ahead as I weigh in on its ability to offer that back-from-holiday glow, after wearing it across multiple grey and dreary spring days.

-If you have used the OG Dew Drops before, you might already know that the star ingredient is niacinamide, aka vitamin B3: It has oil-balancing properties, as well as an overall moisturising effect on the skin barrier.
-It also contains hydrating hyaluronic acid, which helps make the skin even more plump and smooth.
+If you have used the OG Dew Drops, $60, before, you might already know that the star ingredient is niacinamide, aka vitamin B3.
+It has oil-balancing properties, as well as an overall moisturising effect on the skin barrier.
+The serum also contains hydrating hyaluronic acid, which helps make the skin even more plump and smooth.
 The Hue Drops has the same formula, with added centella asiatica, which evens out any redness.
 The namesake watermelon extract comes from the rinds, seeds, and pulp of the fruit, which the brand claims can brighten and nourish the skin.

 AdvertisementADVERTISEMENT